 Do you want someone with less experience who is trainable?

+Tell your provider what kind of service provider or attendant you need.

+If you use the Consumer Directed Services option and hire your own service providers or attendants, think about what you need, what you like and what you don’t like when interviewing and screening applicants.

-Tell your provider what kind of service provider/attendant you need.
-Note: Keep in mind, though, that neither you nor the provider agency can turn down a service provider/attendant because of things like a person’s race, age, religion, color, gender, sexual orientation, military duty, national origin, disability or veteran’s status.
+Note: Neither you nor the provider agency can turn down a service provider or attendant because of the person’s race, age, religion, color, gender, sexual orientation, military duty, national origin, disability, or veteran’s status.

-Managing Service Providers/Attendants
+Managing Service Providers or Attendants

-This can involve many different skills, like orientation, supervising, coaching, and evaluating.
-Managing helps to ensure you are getting the services you need to your satisfaction.
-By managing, you make sure your service providers/attendants understand your expectations.
+Managing service providers or attendants helps make sure you’re getting the services you need to your satisfaction.
+By managing, you make sure your service providers or attendants understand your expectations.
+This can involve many different skills, like orientation, supervising, coaching and evaluating your provider.

 Orientation

-Your provider agency will do the orientation for your service provider/attendant.
+If you use services delivered by a provider agency, your provider agency will do the orientation for your service provider or attendant.
 You have the right to be involved in the orientation so you can be sure your needs are going to be met.

 Daily Instruction